 - 2. Highlights.
-A one-to-two-page synthesis highlighting: - the core elements of the country-level review process - the status of SDG implementation based on statistical data, using SDG indicators to the extent possible and outlining the factors of success or failure to achieve progress - how the Government has responded to the integrated, indivisible and interlinked nature of the SDGs and whether that helped address trade-offs and accelerate implementation - how the Government has responded to the principle of leaving no one behind; - two or three examples of good practices and lessons learned that may be relevant for other countries, preferably with a focus on measures with a transformative potential, considering the interlinkages and synergies among the SDGs - two or three examples of challenges encountered on which the country wishes to hear about other countries' and other stakeholders' experiences including the United Nations system - areas where the country would need support in terms of finance, capacity-building, policy advice, data gathering and analysis, technology, partnerships, etc. It is hoped that this would lead to mobilizing support through international cooperation and continued collaboration/twinning with one or more other countries. - 3.
+A synthesis of one or two pages in length, briefly highlighting the following: - The number of VNRs previously presented to the HLPF, and the most significant changes since the last review. - The core elements of the country-level review process. - The status of SDG implementation based on statistical data, using SDG indicators to the extent possible and outlining the factors of success or failure to achieve progress. - New and emerging challenges related also-but not only-to the COVID-19 pandemic, discrimination and inequality, the impacts of climate change, and other relevant issues. - How the Government has responded to the integrated, indivisible and interlinked nature of the SDGs and whether that helped address trade-offs and accelerate implementation. - How the Government has responded to the principle of leaving no one behind, including with regard to gender equality. - Two or three examples of good practices and lessons learned that may be relevant for other countries, preferably with a focus on measures with a transformative potential, considering the interlinkages and synergies among the SDGs, including in the context of COVID-19 response and recovery.
+These could be elaborated in boxes interspersed throughout the report. - Two or three examples of challenges encountered on which the country wishes to hear about other countries' and other stakeholders' experiences including the United Nations system. - National Initiatives that need support in terms of finance, capacity-building, policy advice, data gathering and analysis, technology, partnerships, etc. It is hoped that this would lead to mobilizing support through international cooperation and continued collaboration/twinning with one or more other countries. - 3.
 Introduction.
-The context and objectives of the review could be presented here.
+The main results, context and objectives of the review could be presented here in a succinct way, and emphasizing the most critical elements emanating from the report.
 The introduction may briefly describe key features of the country context as it pertains to the 2030 Agenda, the national review cycle, and whether and how existing national reports to regional and international mechanisms have been used.
-It could outline how the 2030 Agenda was reflected in the national development plans and strategies and in the financing and budgetary frameworks.
+It could outline how the 2030 Agenda was reflected in the national sustainable development plans and strategies and in the financing and budgetary frameworks.
 It could outline how the policy architecture supports the implementation of all three dimensions of sustainable development (economic, social and environmental) and what policies and mechanisms have enabled this integration.
-It could highlight links to other international agreements such as the Addis Ababa Action Agenda, Paris Agreement on Climate Change, Sendai Framework for Disaster Risk Reduction, Samoa Pathway, Istanbul or Vienna Programme of Action, etc. This could include describing how synergies among those agreements are being pursued in the national plans so as to create meet multiple objectives in an efficient manner. - 4.
-Methodology and process for preparation of the review.
-This section may discuss the methodology that was adopted for the review, including its scope, depth and limitations and how the principles on follow-up and review from the 2030 Agenda, including paragraph 74, were used.
-Information on the process for preparation of the national review may be presented, including, for example, how different levels and sectors of Government contributed to the review and whether and how the whole-of-Government approach was used to work across sectors and institutions in the implementation of the SDGs25; whether parliaments were engaged; whether national evaluation/oversight or human rights institutions contributed; what mechanisms have been used to meaningfully and effectively engage stakeholders from civil society, whether representatives of vulnerable groups, academia, youth and the business sector and, where applicable, whether the UN Country Teams were engaged.
-The section could describe how the national report to the HLPF was discussed at the national and local level and who was engaged in the discussions.
-The countries presenting a VNR for the second and subsequent times could explain how this report builds on previous one(s) and the most significant changes since the last review.
+It could highlight links to other international agreements such as the Addis Ababa Action Agenda, Paris Agreement on Climate Change, Sendai Framework for Disaster Risk Reduction, Samoa Pathway, Istanbul or Vienna Programme of Action, etc. This could include describing how synergies among those agreements are being pursued in the national plans so as to meet multiple objectives in an efficient manner.
+For second and subsequent reports, it may briefly describe what elements of the previous VNR have changed and refer to the section in which they are presented in depth.

-24 Political declaration of the high-level political forum on sustainable development convened under the auspices of the General Assembly adopted on 15 October 2019 (https://undocs.org/en/A/RES/74/4)
+25 Political declaration of the high-level political forum on sustainable development convened under the auspices of the General Assembly adopted on 15 October 2019 ($\underline{A/RES/74/4}$).